 In general, it is better to avoid over-exercising because too much of a good thing can have negative effects.
 The common negative effects associated with too much exercise include:

 - Insomnia: While an appropriate amount of exercise makes it easier to sleep, too much has the opposite effect.
 It will make sleep a challenge.

-- High Stress Levels: Over exercising results in cortisol production after the muscles begin to become fatigued.
-The goal of exercise is lowering the stress hormone, but too much results in an increased production of the hormone instead.
+- High Stress Levels: Over-exercising results in cortisol production after the muscles begin to become fatigued.
+The goal of exercise is to lower the stress hormone, but too much exercise results in an increased production of the hormone instead.

-- High Injury Risks: Tired muscles that are over stressed can risk injuries during and after the exercise is complete.
+- High Injury Risks: Tired muscles that are overstressed can increase the risk of injuries during and after the exercise is complete.

 - Weakened Immune System: After a certain point, too much exercise results in a lower resistance to sicknesses.